-The city’s very name refers to the fact that the town started around a dam in the river Amstel.
+The city’s very name refers to the fact that the town expanded around a dam in the river Amstel.

-In Amsterdam’s early history, the centuries-old canals — in what is now the history city center — served a dual purpose:
+In Amsterdam’s early history, the centuries-old canals — in what is now the historic city center — served a dual purpose:

 - As moats that were useful in defending the expanding town from attacks.